keskival/Web-NFC/README.md

 export PATH=$PATH:/opt/android-sdk-linux/utils
 export ANDROID_HOME=/opt/android-sdk-linux

+Run android command and install Android SDK Build-tools version 19.
+Install also the Android 4.4.2 (API 19) packages.

+You'll also need ant and maven.

 You'll also need Tomcat:
 sudo apt-get install tomcat7

 You also might like SprintSource STS: http://spring.io/tools/sts/all

+If you want to run the application in an SDK emulator, create an emulator image first: android create avd --name emu -t 1 --abi default/x86

 # Web NFC Standard #
 There is a draft W3C standard for NFC for web applications: